Lambeth Palace ... the London home of the Archbishop of Canterbury also gives its name to the Lambeth Conference

 In the early 18th century, Archbishop William Wake (1657-1737) of Canterbury corresponded on Christian unity and his hopes for inter-communion of some form with Continental theologians such as:

-● the German Moravian bishop and theologian Daniel Ernst Jablonski (1660-1741), who tired but failed to bring about a union of German Lutherans and Calvinists;
+● the German Moravian bishop and theologian Daniel Ernst Jablonski (1660-1741), who tried but failed to bring about a union of German Lutherans and Calvinists;

 ● the Swiss Calvinist theologian, Jean-Alphonse Turrettini (1671-1737) of Geneva;